dbosk/ladok3/README.md

 Purpose: Use the data in Ladok3 together with the data from Canvas to create a spreadsheet of students in a course instance and include their Canvas user_id (or "not in Canvas" if they do not have a Canvas user_id), name, Ladok3 Uid, program_code, program name, etc.

-Optionally include their personnumber with the flag -p or --personnumbers

 Input:
 ```
 ladok3_course_instance_to_spreadsheet.py course_code course_instance
 ```
+Optionally include their personnumber with the flag -p or --personnumbers

+Add the "-T" flag to run in the Ladok test environment.

 Output: outputs a file ('users_programs-instance-COURSE_INSTANCE.xlsx) containing a spreadsheet of the users information